-2.7.1 Traffic Control Restrictions (Project Specific General)
+Traffic Control Restrictions (Project Specific General)

-Maintain the existing number of I-20 mainline lanes of traffic in each direction during the times of the lane closure restrictions.
+Maintain the existing number of I-26 and I-126 mainline lanes of traffic in each direction during the times of the lane closure restrictions.
 Maintain the existing number of travel lanes for all on-ramps and off-ramps during the times of the lane closure restrictions unless otherwise approved by the Department.
 All ramps must remain open to traffic and maintain free-flow operation (no yield control) unless otherwise approved by the Department.

-All routes shall remain open to traffic.
-No closure and detour is allowed unless otherwise approved by the Department.
+All routes shall remain open to traffic including no restriction/reduction in movements.
+No closure or restriction in movement or detour is allowed unless otherwise approved by the Department.